Nikki Haley suspends her presidential campaign, but doesn't endorse Trump

 "It is now up to Donald Trump to earn the votes of those in our party and beyond it who did not support him," Haley said.
 "And I hope he does that.
 At our best, politics is about bringing people into your cause, not turning them away, and our conservative cause badly needs more people."

-In a post on Truth, his social media site, Trump said "Haley got TROUNCED last night, in record setting fashion," adding that he would "like to invite all of the Haley supporters to join" his campaign.
+In a post on Truth Social, his social media site, Trump said, "Haley got TROUNCED last night, in record setting fashion," adding that he would "like to invite all of the Haley supporters to join" his campaign.

-Meanwhile, President Biden reached out to Haley's supporters in a statement, saying that he believed they shared common views on the dangers posed to democracy and American foreign policy by the now presumptive Republican nominee Donald Trump.
+Meanwhile, President Biden reached out to Haley's supporters in a statement, saying that he believed they shared common views on the dangers posed to democracy and American foreign policy by the now-presumptive GOP nominee.

 "Donald Trump made it clear he doesn't want Nikki Haley's supporters.
 I want to be clear: There is a place for them in my campaign," Biden said in his statement.

-Haley's remarks come early after alackluster showing on Super Tuesday, when more than a dozen states and territories held presidential preference primary contests.
+Haley's remarks came hours after alackluster showing on Super Tuesday, when more than a dozen states and territories held presidential preference primary contests.
 Haley won just one, in Vermont.

 Speaking to supporters in Charleston after that election, Haley said she was pressing on through Super Tuesday, and painted an increasingly dire picture of the state of the country and the high stakes for the presidential race.